Jeffrey Carter, D.M.A.

 Prior to the year 2000, Carter's previous academic appointments include Kentucky Wesleyan College, the University of Kansas, Graceland University in Iowa, the University of Central Missouri, the Metropolitan Community Colleges in Kansas City, and Music/Arts Institute, a community school for the arts in Independence, Missouri.
 In addition to university teaching duties, Dr. Carter maintains an active schedule of clinics, adjudications, and workshops throughout the country, and teaches private voice lessons through his own studio.
 He regularly leads students in field-study experiences, recently to Italy, Germany, France, Greece, and the Czech Republic.

-A recipient of the Opus Award from the Missouri Choral Directors Association for his composition "Phos Hilaron," Dr. Carter remains an active composer.
+A recipient of the Opus Award from the Missouri Choral Directors Association for his composition "Phos Hilaron," Dr. Carter remains an active composer, with recent commissions from choirs from Kansas City to New York City.
 In addition to many other organizations, he is a member of the Vaughan Williams Society, the Herbert Howells Society, and the Edward Elgar Society - all reminders of Dr. Carter's interest in British choral music.
-He is a staff singer at the Church of Saint Michael and Saint George in Clayton, Missouri.
-His music is published by Kansas City Music Publishing.

 He holds the Doctor of Musical Arts degree in Choral Conducting from the University of Kansas, and the Master of Arts degree in Vocal Performance from the University of Central Missouri.
 His professional debut in 1989 was as a singer with the Kansas City Lyric Opera; as a conductor; his debut in 1990 was with the Jacomo Chorale.
 Dr. Carter participated in a month-long exchange program to Brazil in 2001.
 He is listed in the 2005 edition of Who's Who in Education, the 2006 Who's Who in America, the 2007 Who's Who in the World, and the 2009 Who's Who in America.
 Dr. Carter is especially proud that his students have held and continue to hold in prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.